-- What is the grade and staging of my NET?
-What does this mean? - Based on my grade and staging, what is my prognosis?
+- What is the grade of my NET (the description of the NET when looked at under a microscope)?
+What does this mean? - What is the stage of my NET?
+What does this mean? - Based on my grade and stage, what is my likely prognosis? - What is Ki 67 % and what does it mean?